Oregon BPS for Industrial and Warehouse Properties

 - Outdoor lighting retrofits

-- Building automation system recommissioning
+- Building automation system recommissioning and optimization

-The Energy Trust Math for Industrial
+The Energy Trust of Oregon Incentive Math for Industrial

-Pricing for Industrial Audits
+Flat Fee Schedule for Industrial Audits

 Our flat fee schedule applies for most industrial buildings: